lilia-esc/prog_practices_demo/README.md

 This GitHub repository accompanies my July 2021 tutorial on 'Good Programming Practices' for new members of the Patel Group.

-Using an example Python program to calculate the RMSD of a small polymer and a small peptide, this repository (and the accompanying slides) cover the following topics:
+Using an example Python program to calculate the radius of gyration of a small polymer and a small peptide, this repository (and the accompanying slides) cover the following topics:

 ## Modular programming (functions, classes, and objects)
 - No modularity:
-    - `examples/rmsd_no_modular/`
+    - `examples/rg_no_modular/`

 - Modularity using functions:
-    - `examples/rmsd_functions/`
+    - `examples/rg_functions/`

 - Object-oriented programming:
-    - `examples/rmsd_OOP/`
+    - `examples/rg/`
-    - `rmsd_demo/rmsd.py`
+    - `analysis_demo/rg.py`

 ## Testing
+`tests/unit/test_rg.py` demonstrates unit testing.
-`tests/unit/test_rmsd.py` demonstrates the importance of unit tests and regression tests. `tests/integration/test_poly.py` and `tests/integration/test_peptide.py` demonstrate the use of 'gold standard' integration tests.
+`tests/integration/test_poly.py` and `tests/integration/test_peptide.py` demonstrate the use of 'gold standard' integration tests.

 ## Documentation
 Scripts to generate documentation from `rmsd_demo`'s docstrings are in `docsource/`.